omunite215/NextJS_Course/README.md

 ## This project demonstrates every basic to advanced concept of Next.JS.

-## This Repo can be used as a useful resource to learn Next.JS
+## This Repository can be used as a useful resource to learn Next.JS

 ### Basic knowledge of React is required.